ishachavada/reddit_clone/README.md

 - Firebase
 (https://firebase.google.com/): Powering authentication and real-time data storage.

-## •	Contribution
-Contributions are welcome!
-If you have ideas for new features, improvements, or bug fixes, please open an issue or submit a pull 5request.
-Make sure to follow the code of conduct (CODE_OF_CONDUCT.md).

 ## Note
 Please note that the current repository is a rough version due to API usage limits.
 Specific files have been hidden to prevent direct usage.
 For access to a fully functional codebase, please reach out to me via email at ishchavada@gmail.com or message me on [LinkedIn](https://www.linkedin.com/in/isha-chavada-108a5a257).
 I would be delighted to provide the complete, operational code.
 Thank you for your understanding and interest in the project